LindySez | Recipes

 Why shouldn't you brown garlic for scampi?

 Garlic burns quickly.
-When it browns too much it develops a bitter taste that can overwhelm the sauce.
-Gently heating the garlic and letting it infuse the oil gives you sweet garlic flavor without bitterness.
+When it browns too much, it develops a bitter taste that can overwhelm the sauce.
+Gently heating the garlic and letting it infuse the oil gives you a sweet garlic flavor without bitterness.

 How do you keep shrimp from becoming rubbery?